Coronavirus / COVID-19

 “I am sure most people understand the need for restrictions, but where people persist in not complying, we will use the powers at our disposal.
 Where people repeatedly fail to abide by the restrictions and fail to contribute to slowing the spread of coronavirus, I have asked my officers to be robust in applying these new powers.”

-In line with Government advice around Coronavirus / COVID-19, the majority of West Yorkshire Police's Public Helpdesk facilities remain open for business.
+In line with Government advice around Coronavirus / COVID-19, West Yorkshire Police's Public Helpdesk facilities remain open for business.

 Other non-essential services